-• The listening IP address of the local portal server is specified.
+- The listening IP address of the local portal server is specified. - Layer 3 portal authentication is not enabled on any interface.

 Follow these guidelines when you enable Layer 2 portal authentication:

 - To ensure normal operation of portal authentication on a Layer 2 port, do not enable port security, guest VLAN of 802.1X, or EAD fast deployment of 802.1X on the port. - To support assignment of authorized VLANs, you must enable the MAC-based VLAN function on the port.